Skip to main content

 ID TypeShared in Bidstream?Description

-To avoid revealing the source data, the input value is hashed if it was not already hashed, then salted, and then hashed again using a secret salt value to create the raw EUID.
+To avoid revealing the source data, the input value is hashed if it was not already hashed, and then hashed again using a secret salt value to create the raw EUID.
 The process that creates the raw EUID is designed to create a secure, opaque value that can be stored by advertisers, third-party data providers, and demand-side platforms (DSPs).

 EUID Token (Advertising Token)YesAn encrypted form of a raw EUID.
 EUID tokens are generated from hashed or unhashed email addresses that are converted to raw EUIDs and then encrypted to help ensure protection in the bidstream.